techbyvj/license-plate-recognition-nodejs/README.md

 ## Description

 This package provides a robust solution for recognizing license plates in images.
-It uses computer vision techniques with OpenCV for plate detection and Optical Character Recognition (OCR) for text extraction.
+It uses computer vision techniques with OpenCV for plate detection and multiple OCR engines for text extraction.

 ## Features

 - License plate detection in images
-- Text recognition from detected license plates
+- Text recognition from detected license plates using multiple OCR engines (Tesseract and EasyOCR)
 - Logging of recognition process
 - Saving of original and processed images